 At 200 ANSI Lumens, the projector isn’t particularly bright.
 As a result, you’ll have to wait until it starts getting dark before you can really use it to its max.
 A 60-inch screen is about as big as you can get, so we’re talking TV-sized entertainment rather than full cinema.

 You can mirror an Android handset or iPhone to the projector, although when I did there was no Netflix video.
-There’s also USB-C input for a compatible laptop, but it’s frustrating that there’s no HDMI input to directly connect a games console or Blu-ray player.
+There’s also USB-C input for a compatible laptop, but it’s frustrating that there’s no HDMI input to directly connect a games console or Blu-ray player, and you have to use the provided adaptor instead.

 Importantly, the projector can run off its battery for up to three hours.
 There’s a built-in speaker, too, although it’s comically quiet: we used its Bluetooth connection to connect it to the JBL Charge 4, which improved the sound.